Skip to content

 Assessment Criteria

 The portfolio is comprised of multiple components.
-Students need to provide evidence against all learning outcomes and gain an overall mark of 50% to pass this module with a minimum mark of 40% in each part of the portfolio.
+To pass this module, students must meet all learning outcomes and gain a minimum mark of 50% in each component.

 Learning and Teaching Resource